linickx/crassh/README.rst

 C.R.A.SSH
 =========
-C.R.A.SSH stands for *Cisco Remote Automation via SSH*, it is a python script for automating commands on Cisco devices.
+C.R.A.SSH (*crassh*) stands for *Cisco Remote Automation via SSH*, it is a python script for automating commands on Cisco devices.

 |build-status|

-AoB
----
+Crassh can be used in two ways:
+* a stand alone script that users can run to perform actions on Cisco devices
+* a module developers can import and leverage in their own scripts

+The official documentation is available on http://crassh.readthedocs.org

-I've written a `tutorial here`_ on how to use crassh.
+My `personal blog`_ contains a `tutorial here`_ on how to use crassh in standalone mode and an `initial example`_ on how to use the crassh module.
 Future `news about crassh can be found here`_.